The Center for Southeast Asian Studies (CSEAS) POSTDOCTORAL FELLOWSHIP 2020

 - • Global Humanosphere

-- Applicants should nominate a current CSEAS full-time faculty member (excluding visiting fellows and affiliated staff) whose research interests are compatible with their own.
+- Applicants should nominate a current CSEAS full-time faculty member (excluding program-specific faculty/researchers, affiliated faculty/staff, JSPS fellows, researchers and other visiting and non-permanent faculty) whose research interests are compatible with their own.
 The postdoctoral fellow will be automatically appointed to his/her faculty counterpart’s research division for the duration of the fellowship.
 As such, it is strongly advised that the applicant contact the proposed faculty member beforehand.
 CSEAS faculty profiles can be found here: https://en.kyoto.cseas.kyoto-u.ac.jp/about/staff-page/

-- Applicants must indicate the name, affiliation and complete contact details (including official profile URLs) of 2 academic referees at the time of application.
+- Applicants must upload letters of recommendation from 2 academic referees at the time of application.

 - The appointment will be tenable for a period of up to two years, subject to peer evaluation of performance by CSEAS.